Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Mechanics

-As I noted, the playtest group didn’t pursue the idea, and I haven’t worked on it either, so there are no detailed mechanics to offer here.
-Part of my problem is quirk-level obsessive completeness: I immediately think of how standing atop a moving beast falls under the same notion as the circus trick of standing atop a horse’s saddle, a Riding technique already addressed somewhere in the GURPSverse (I forget where), and so I tell myself that any beast-surfing mechanics would have to mesh smoothly with that, and also that the mechanics would have to address the PC who uses Climbing or just ST to cling to a beast’s back, rather than balance atop, which is something that the Serpents of Legends book recently grappled with, so it’d be good to work with those rules too if possible, and furthermore…
+As I noted, the playtest group didn’t pursue the idea, and I haven’t worked on it either, so there are no detailed mechanics on offer here.
+Part of my problem is quirk-level obsessive completeness: I immediately think of how standing atop a moving beast falls under the same notion as the circus trick of standing atop a horse’s saddle, a Riding technique already addressed somewhere in the GURPSverse (I forget where), and so I tell myself that any beast-surfing mechanics would have to mesh smoothly with that, and also that the mechanics would have to address the PC who uses Climbing or just ST to cling to a beast’s back, rather than balance atop, which is something that the Serpents of Legends book recently grappled with, perhaps following the feat of beast-climbing outlined in “Combat Writ Large”, Pyramid 3/77.
+So it’d be good to work with those rules too if possible, and furthermore…

 So, yeah, maybe someday.
 For now, I lean toward these basic conditions for Legolas-style beast-surfing: